Hydrocarbon Toxicity

 Complete blood count

-A CBC should be ordered if there is concern for any of the above findings.
+A complete blood cell count (CBC) should be ordered if there is concern for any of the above findings.
 However, it is not necessary to routinely obtain a CBC in all hydrocarbon exposures.

 Chemistries

-A routine basic metabolic panel should be performed to determine the BUN, creatinine, glucose, electrolytes, and anion gap (see the Anion Gap calculator).
+A routine basic metabolic panel should be performed to determine the blood urea nitrogen (BUN), creatinine, glucose, and electrolyte levels and permit calculation of the anion gap (see the Anion Gap calculator).

-Acute renal failure following massive hydrocarbon ingestion can occur but is rare.
+Acute kidney injury following massive hydrocarbon ingestion can occur but is rare.

 A serum creatine kinase (CK) level should be obtained, as acute rhabdomyolysis has been reported in association with isolated hydrocarbon intoxication.

-Specific diagnostic testing for hydrocarbon poisonings is available, but it is unlikely to be clinically helpful, as these tests are not routinely available.
+Specific diagnostic testing for hydrocarbon poisoning exists but is unlikely to be clinically helpful, as these tests are not routinely available.

 Imaging Studies